ezcommunity/ezmemcachedcluster/README.md

 ClusterEvents=enabled
 Listener=eZMemcachedClusterEventListener
 ```

+### Using Memcached PECL extension
+[Memcached PECL extension](http://php.net/memcached) is currently the recommended way for communication with Memcached server.

 - Make an override of `memcachedcluster.ini` in `settings/override` and customize default values (like adding some Memcached servers).
   Placing it in the global override directory is mandatory to workaround cluster limitations about very early loading.